Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Methods

-The initial baryon-dark matter streaming velocity $V_{\rm bc,i}$ at cosmic recombination ($z \sim 1100$) follows a Boltzmann distribution, with a standard deviation $V_* = 28$ km/s \citep{tseliakhovich10}.
+The initial baryon-dark matter streaming velocity $V_{\rm bc,i}$ at cosmic recombination ($z \sim 1100$) follows a Boltzmann distribution, with a standard deviation $V_{\star} = 28$ km/s \citep{tseliakhovich10}.
 We run simulation boxes with initial conditions for 17 combinations of streaming velocity and initial overdensity $\bar\delta$ of the simulation box.
-Fifteen cases are all the combinations of $V_{\rm bc,i}=0, V_*, 2 V_*$ and box-averaged overdensity $\bar\delta/\sigma_{\star}=-2, -1, 0, 1, 2$, where $\sigma_{\star}=0.014$ (the standard deviation of density in 3~Mpc boxes at $z=200$).
-Two additional cases use $\delta/\sigma_{\star}=-3, 3$ with $V_{bc,i}=V_*$.
+Fifteen cases are all the combinations of $V_{\rm bc,i}=0, V_{\star}, 2 V_{\star}$ and box-averaged overdensity $\bar\delta/\sigma_{\star}=-2, -1, 0, 1, 2$, where $\sigma_{\star}=0.014$ (the standard deviation of density in 3~Mpc boxes at $z=200$).
+Two additional cases use $\delta/\sigma_{\star}=-3, 3$ with $V_{bc,i}=V_{\star}$.
+We note that the grid used in our small-scale simulations is relatively coarse.
+We have checked that the dependence on the parameters is smooth (often close to linear), and that adding the $3\sigma_{\star}$ points had a negligible effect on our overall results (below 1\%).
+Further convergence tests along with quantification of interpolation errors remain avenues for future investigation.
 For non-zero overdensity cases, the separate universe prescription \citep{Park2020, Ahn2018, Sirko2005} is employed to evolve structures, adjusting the comoving box size to reflect locally slower (overdense) or faster (underdense) cosmic expansion.
 We account for the Lagrangian to Eulerian conversion when calculating the mean 21-cm brightness of the box (since SPH is inherently a Lagrangian code), and include redshift space distortions (see \citet{Park} for further details).
-We assume standard cosmological parameters \citep{planck:2018}.
+We assume standard cosmological parameters \citep{planckcollaboration18}.

 In order to separate out the effect of clumping, in the results below we include a case of large-scale fluctuations only, which excludes small-scale clumping.
 To this end, we also run simulations boxes with uniform density (which varies with the same seven values listed above, reflecting large-scale fluctuations).
 Note that in this case the streaming velocity has no effect; it influences the evolution of dark matter and baryons only when there are density gradients, in which case the relative motions of density clumps change the distribution of gravitational forces.